llSourcell/Watch-Me-Build-a-Finance-Startup/README.md

 ## Overview

-This is the code for [this](https://youtu.be/OE6wssMJoag) video on Youtube by Siraj Raval on building an AI Startup with PyTorch.
-[This](https://github.com/flatfisher/android-dialogflow-chatbot-sample) is the original Dialogflow + Android integration project.
-[This](https://colab.research.google.com/drive/1b6oSQl84XdRv_abjhg1vpTpiZyZw2TPF) is the colab that I demonstrated in the video where I train the PyTorch model on movie reviews, then convert it to ONNX, then to Tensorflow's expected protobuf format.
+This is the code for [this](https://youtu.be/oeraUtRgsbI) video on Youtube by Siraj Raval on building an Finance Startup.
+You should use this code and the video as a boilerplate for building your own AI startup.

 ## #AISTARTUPCHALLENGE